benvic7/benvic7/README.md

 # Hello!
 I'm Ben Vicinelli.

-I am from Larchmont, NY and a Computer Science major entering my senior year at Wake Forest University.
+I am from Larchmont, NY but currently live in San Francisco, CA. I graduated from Wake Forest University with a BS in and a Computer Science in 2024 and currently work as a backend software engineer for Walmart Global Tech in Sunnyvale, CA.

 ## Languages and Technologies ⌨